 As technology advances, the future of abbreviated SmPCs will likely involve greater use of digital platforms and patient-centric information.
-By embracing the technologies and continuing to improve the quality and accessibility of SmPCs, we can ensure that patients receive the information that they need to make informed decisions about their healthcare.
+The rise of Structured Content and Labeling (SCL), IDMP-driven data standards, and advanced labeling automation solutions will further reshape how SmPC content is authored, maintained, and distributed.
+By embracing the technologies and continuing to improve the quality and accessibility of SmPCs, we can ensure that patients receive information they need to make informed decisions about their healthcare.

 Let’s discuss some of the technologies we might witness when it comes to abbreviated SmPCs.